Robin Harvey

-Robin Harvey was a sportsman from St Columb Major in Cornwall, was educated at Blundell's School and formally represented his County in both Cricket (1959–1971) and Rugby.
+Robin Harvey was a sportsman from St Columb Major in Cornwall.
+He was educated at Blundell's School and formally represented his County in both Cricket (1959–1971) and Rugby.

 County cricket

 He was captain of Cornwall County Cricket Club.
 In 1969 he was awarded the Wilfred Rhodes Trophy for the highest batting average in the Minor Counties Cricket Championship.
 He scored 519 runs with an average of 57.66.